We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Antioxidants are substances that can prevent or slow damage to cells caused by free radicals, unstable molecules that the body produces as a reaction to environmental and other pressures.
+Antioxidants can prevent or slow cell damage caused by free radicals, which are unstable molecules that the body produces as a reaction to environmental and other pressures.

 The sources of antioxidants can be natural or artificial.
 Certain plant-based foods are thought to be rich in antioxidants.
 Plant-based antioxidants are a kind of phytonutrient, or plant-based nutrient.